CHIHCHIEH-LAI/Portfolio/README.md

 [DEMO](https://www.youtube.com/watch?v=dz1DilhuRcw)

-Key Skills: Python, MySQL, MongoDB, Neo4j, Dash, database, dashboard design, classic three-tier design
+Key Skills: Python, MySQL, MongoDB, Neo4j, Dash

----

-### Elixir, PostgreSQL, and Phoenix - Employee Data Management API
+### Employee Data Management API
 The Payroll API is an Elixir Phoenix application that simplifies employee data management through a RESTful API.
 Key features include PostgreSQL integration, a user-friendly JSON-based interface, and the ability to create, retrieve, and delete employee records.

 [REPO](https://github.com/CHIHCHIEH-LAI/payroll_api)

-Key skills: Elixir, PostgreSQL, Phoenix, RESTFul API
+Key skills: Elixir, PostgreSQL

 ### NBA Player Narrative Visualization
 The "NBA Players Visualization" project aims to create an interactive narrative visualization for NBA player contracts, offering valuable insights into player salaries and ratings.
 The visualization empowers users to explore the average salaries of NBA first-round drafted players based on their positions and analyze the relationship between salary and 2K rating for different positions and countries.